allenai/s2orc-doc2json/README.md

 curl localhost:8080/ -F file=@tests/input/5cd28c171f9f3b6a8bcebe246159c464980c.pdf
 ```

 ## Contact

 Contributions are welcome.
 Note the embarassingly poor test coverage.
 Also, please note this pipeline is not perfect.
 It will miss text or make errors on most PDFs.
+The current PDF to JSON step uses Grobid; we may replace this with a different model in the future.

 Issues: contact `lucyw@allenai.org` or `kylel@allenai.org`